-Whether you’re planning to earn your master’s in computer science online or on campus, you’ll need to apply for admission through the Graduate School.
+Apply for admission for master's in computer science through the Graduate School.
 Once the Graduate School has received all of your application materials, it will be forwarded to the School’s Center for Advanced Computer Studies for a complete review.

 All students applying to the master’s in computer science program must meet the Graduate School’s admission requirements.